edwardhotchkiss/node.js-mongodb-s3-upload-demo/README.md

-# Node.JS MongoDB S3 Demo
+# Node.JS MongoDB S3 Upload Demo

-> Node.JS MongoDB S3 Demo
+> Example code to upload to AWS S3 using Node.js, and store file information and references into a MongoDB store.